Peripheral Vascular Intervention

 Will I need to follow any special instructions following this procedure?

 You may need to stay in the hospital for observation in the hours following an angioplasty.
-Your cardiologist will likely make dietary and exercise recommendations, and he or she may also prescribe medications for short or long-term use following a peripheral vascular intervention procedure.
+Your cardiologist will likely make dietary and exercise recommendations, and they may also prescribe medications for short or long-term use following a peripheral vascular intervention procedure.